SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 ### Protean primary structure

 The linear order of amino acids — staring from the amino terminus (N) and moving to carbonxy terminus.

+Average protean is about 300 amino acids long.